 - Savage – Badass

-- Ship – Short for relationship, if you “ship” two people, you want them to make it as a couple
+- Ship – Short for a relationship, if you “ship” two people, you want them to make it as a couple

 - Sips tea – To mind one’s own business